drocheam/optrace/docs/source/usage/spectrum.rst

    >>> ot.presets.spectral_lines.F_eC_
    [479.9914, 546.074, 643.8469]

-In the next table the dominant wavelengths of the sRGB primaries can be found.
-The dominant wavelength is the wavelength that produces a color with the same hue as the reference color.
+The following table provides the dominant wavelengths of the sRGB primaries (ITU-R BT.709).
-The scaling factors are dimensioned such that the sum of these three monochromatic light sources produces sRGB-white.
+Dimensioning the scaling factors in the provided way produces D65 sRGB-white for equal R, G, B mixing ratios.

 .. list-table:: Dominant wavelengths of sRGB primaries.
-Own work.
+Derived by optimization.
    :widths: 70 70 70
    :header-rows: 1
    :align: center